top of page

 The bar was too full of guests for many decent photographs, and that proves how popular it was.
 Every table was full and there was standing room only at the bar.

-Cozy bar with wooden decor, high tables, and metal chairs.
+Cozy black sheep brewery bar with wooden decor, high tables, and metal chairs.
 Shelves stocked with wine, barrels on the wall.
 Warm, inviting atmosphere.

 The space is full of warm wood tones and copper.
-Here are the two glass bottle wall art pieces that were popular with visitors, who used them as backdrops for the obligatory selfies.
+Here are two glass bottle wall art pieces that were popular with visitors, who used them as backdrops for their obligatory selfies.

-Rows of clear glass bottles viewed from above, forming a symmetrical pattern.
+Rows of clear glass bottles led on their side, forming a symmetrical pattern art installation at the Black Sheep Brewery.
 Subtle reflections create a calm, orderly atmosphere.

 The wall is adorned with a poem from award-winning rapper/comedian Jester Jacobs, which highlights the challenges that face the cask beer category.
 Definitely topical under the circumstances.